 Normally most olives are planted in the spring or fall months.
 Some limited summer planting is possible if the weather is mild, but it is essential that your tree has time to become somewhat established before heat or cold settles in.
 For best success, early spring planting is ideal.

 Choose a location that avoids any underground pipes as the roots can break through most types of piping over time.
-Similarly, place your trees away from fences or walls, and far enough from buildings that the roots cannot cause damage as they develop.
+Similarly, place your olive trees away from fences or walls, and far enough from buildings that the roots cannot cause damage as they develop.
 Also keep an eye on any suspended cables, so that your tree cannot grow around the wires.

 Those who choose to have a multi-trunked tree may be able to maintain it a bit shorter and still have a successful harvest.
 A single-trunked tree will need to utilize its entire canopy.
 In the wild, olives often sprout multiple trunks from soil level, creating a bushier-looking plant overall.

-Most trees at the local nursery will come in a 1-gallon sized container, with the sapling itself roughly 3-4 feet in height.
+Most olive trees at the local nursery will come in a 1-gallon sized container, with the sapling itself roughly 3-4 feet in height.
 You will need to dig a hole that matches the size of your container.
 When you dig a hole, use the blade of your shovel to roughen the sides of the planting hole so that it’s not completely smooth.

 Do not amend your planting hole with high-quality potting mixes.
 This produces a “false pot” effect and can cause the roots to circle in the ground rather than spread its roots out.
 Instead, plant in your native soil as that’s what the roots will have the most contact with..